Image Clustering with External Guidance: Method

 \section{Method}

-In this section, we present TAC, a simple yet effective externally supervised clustering method.
-The overview of TAC is illustrated in Fig.~\ref{fig: method}.
+In this section, we present TAC, a simple yet effective externally guided clustering method illustrated in Fig.~\ref{fig: method}.
 In brief, we first propose a text counterpart construction strategy to exploit the text modality in Sec.~\ref{sec: semantic}.
-By selecting and retrieving discriminative nouns for each image, TAC yields an extremely simple baseline that significantly improves the k-means performance at negligible cost.
-To better collaborate the text and image modalities, in Sec.~\ref{sec: distill}, we propose a cross-modal mutual distillation strategy to train cluster heads in both modalities, further improving the clustering performance.
+Then, we propose a cross-modal mutual distillation strategy to collaborate the text and image modalities in Sec.~\ref{sec: distill}.